Board of Directors

 CH Maguire has been married for the past 50 plus years to Lorraine Lewis Maguire, has four grown children and eight grandchildren.
 He is a 1965 graduate of Centre College in Danville, Kentucky and holds a Bachelor of Arts degree.
 From 1969 until his retirement in 2004, CH worked in a sales and managerial capacity with Merrill Lynch and Company residing in such cities as New York NY, St. Louis MO, Atlanta GA, Louisville KY, Princeton NJ, Cincinnati OH and Charleston SC.
 After his retirement from Merrill Lynch, CH worked in the government of the State of South Carolina serving in various capacities such as Senior Advisor to the Governor, Director of Cabinet Affairs and Chief of Staff of the Department of Commerce.
 CH has served as a Trustee of a number of schools including Centre College, Seven Hills Schools, The North Carolina Outward Bound School and the Joy Outdoor Education Center.
-In addition to working with Keystone Science School, he is also a Director of GWG Holding, Inc. His hobbies include hiking, golf, skiing and biking.
+In addition to working with Keystone Science School, he also sits on the Board of Directors at the Cincinnati College Preparatory Academy.
+His hobbies include hiking, golf, skiing and biking.

 Deb Kelleher Spiers moved to Breckenridge in 2010 with her husband Mark after retiring from Publicis Healthcare Communication Group, where she was Executive Vice President and Chief Strategic Officer.
 Previously, Deb was a Vice President at Cambridge Pharma Consultancy, a boutique consulting firm, and also worked for Bristol Myers Squibb Company in Pricing & Economics and Mergers and Acquisitions.
 During her career, Deb led the implementation of strategic planning processes across multi-layered organizations, designed and implemented new departments and introduced new analytic approaches for competitive analyses.
 She is currently Chair of the Board of Breckenridge Creative Arts and is a past Chair of CASA of the Continental Divide and Babes on Bumps, the Breckenridge women ski organization.
 Deb holds a BS in Finance and Accounting from Manhattan College and an MBA from the University of Virginia.